 Taking proper care of your wool items can extend their lifespan, adding to their sustainability.
 Here are some tips to help you maintain the quality of your products:

 Wool fibers are sensitive to temperature changes and agitation, so it's best to hand wash these items in cold water with a mild, organic detergent.
+I recommend Ethique laundry bars for hand washing.
 Avoid using bleach or other harsh chemicals that could compromise the integrity of the wool.

-To maintain the shape and quality of your organic wool garments, air drying is recommended.
+Manufacturers recommend air drying to maintain the shape and quality of your organic wool garments.
 Lay the items flat on a clean, dry towel and allow them to dry naturally.
 Avoid direct sunlight, as it can cause the colors to fade.

 Store your wool items in a cool, dry place, away from direct sunlight.
 Using natural cedar blocks can help protect the wool from moths without the need for chemical mothballs.